kyma-project/kyma/docs/operation-guides/01-install-kyma.md

 ## Default installation

-You can simply use the `deploy` command without any flags, and Kyma provides a default domain.
+If you use the `deploy` command without any flags, Kyma provides a default domain.
 For example, if you install Kyma on a local cluster, the default URL is `https://console.local.kyma.dev`.

   ```